 The John C. Stalker Institute of Food and Nutrition (JSI) supports healthy students and schools in Massachusetts with The A-List, an up-to-date and ever-expanding list of vending and snack products that meet the Massachusetts Nutrition Standards for Competitive Foods and Beverages in Public Schools and the USDA's Smart Snacks nutritional standards, whichever is stricter.

 Don't see the product you are looking for?
-Try MassNETS, the Massachusetts Nutrition Evaluation Tool for Schools, to check if a product meets the Massachusetts School Nutrition Standards for Competitive Foods and Beverages in Public Schools and the USDA's Smart Snacks nutritional standards, whichever is stricter.
+Go to MassNETS, the Massachusetts Nutrition Evaluation Tool for Schools, to evaluate the product to determine if it meets the Massachusetts Nutrition Standards for Competitive Foods and Beverages in Public Schools and the USDA's Smart Snacks nutritional standards, whichever is stricter.